Ricky2025-hci/unitree-go2-project/README.md

 This section explains how to set up and visualize the **Hesai XT16 LiDAR** sensor that connects to the Unitree GO2 robot via ROS 2 Humble.
 Please finish **ROS 2 Environment Setup for Unitree GO2** written above.

+**Note:** There have been some changes in the repository we use from Hesai Technology and we believe some of the files are missing.
+So, we have uploaded the raw file `humble_ws.zip`. (date:July 5th 2025)

 ## Step 1.
 Verify LiDAR Connectivity